top of page

 How to get to Santa Teresa From Tamarindo by air

 For a quicker and more scenic option, consider flying.
-Though there are no direct flights from Tamarindo to Santa Teresa, you can take a short flight from Tamarindo Airport to Tambor Airport.
-Sansa Airlines offers flights between these locations.
-From Tambor, Santa Teresa is about a 45-minute drive, and you can take a taxi or arrange for a shuttle.
-The total travel time, including layovers, is around 2 to 3 hours.
+Though there are no direct flights from Tamarindo to Santa Teresa, you can take a short flight from Tamarindo Airport to Cobano Airport.
+Local domestic airlines offer seasonal flights between these locations.
+From Cobano, Santa Teresa is about a 45-minute drive, and you can take a taxi or arrange for a shuttle.
+The total travel time, including layovers, is around 2 hours.
 While this option is more expensive, it significantly reduces travel time and offers stunning aerial views of the Nicoya Peninsula.

 Writers Tips: